seanslma/maki/Python/Blog/NumbaPerf.md

 ## When to use and to avoid numba

 Numba is particularly well-suited for numerical computations involving arrays and mathematical operations.
-Here are some specific cases where we should consider using Numba:
+Here are some specific cases where we should consider using numba:

 - **Array operations**: If our code heavily involves operations on numpy arrays, such as element-wise arithmetic, matrix multiplication, or reductions, numba can significantly accelerate these computations.
 - **Mathematical functions**: Numba can optimize calls to mathematical functions like `sin`, `cos`, `exp`, and `log`, providing a performance boost compared to their python counterparts.